-- (1) The information as to principal occupation, business or employment and common shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective directors and officers. - (2) Member of Audit Committee - (3) Member of Compensation Committee - (4) Member of Health, Safety, Environment and Technical Committee - (5) Pala Investments Ltd. holds 238,014,102 (53%) shares in Nevada Copper.
+- (1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective directors and officers. - (2) Member of Audit Committee. - (3) Member of Compensation Committee. - (4) Member of Health, Safety, Environment and Technical Committee. - (5) Member of Governance and Nomination Committee. - (6) Pala Investments Ltd. holds 241,614,102 (36.5%) Common Shares. - (7) Mr. Day was Chief Operating Officer of the Company until March 28, 2019. - (8) Mr. Swisher was the Vice President, Operations of the Company from March 2018 to March 28, 2019, when he became Senior Vice President, Operations of the Company.

-As at the date hereof, all the Directors and Executive Officers as a group beneficially own, control or direct, directly or indirectly, an aggregate of 7,016,000 common shares representing 1% of the Company's outstanding shares.
+As at the date hereof, all the directors and executive officers as a group beneficially own, control or direct, directly or indirectly, an aggregate of 2,085,038 Common Shares representing less than 1% of the Company's outstanding Common Shares.

-The Directors have served in their respective capacities as directors since their election and/or appointment and will serve until the next Annual General Meeting or until a successor is duly elected, unless the office is vacated in accordance with the Articles of Incorporation of the Company.
+The directors have served in their respective capacities as directors since their election and/or appointment and will serve until the next Annual General Meeting or until a successor is duly elected, unless the office is vacated in accordance with the Articles of Incorporation of the Company.